Home

 What's New:

-ATB corpora and its related releases are available for licensing to LDC members and nonmembers.
+Penn Treebank corpora and its related releases are available for licensing to LDC members and nonmembers.
 For more information about licensing LDC data, visit Obtaining Data.